Lanterloo: Objective

 The pool is formed by dealer's contribution of five chips or counters.
-Then the players are dealt five cards each and the next turned for trump.
+Each player is dealt five cards and the next turned for trump.
 Cards rank as at Whist, except that the knave of clubs, which is called Pam, is the highest trump.
-Everyone's aim is to win at least one trick, under penalty of increasing the pool.
+Each player's aim is to win at least one trick, under penalty of increasing the pool.

 The players, having seen their hands, can either abandon them free of charge or elect to play, thereby undertaking to win at least one trick for one fifth of the pool.
 Any player failing to take a trick is "looed", and adds five more chips to the pool.
 This amount goes for the next deal.
 Each player must have the same number of deals, but if there is a "loo" (the sum forfeited by a player who plays, but does not win a trick) in the last deal of a round, the game continues till there is a hand without a loo.